awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 **ThrottledCalls**
 The number of voice calls that were rejected because the rate of calls per second exceeded the maximum supported limit\.
 To increase the supported rate of calls, request an increase in the service limit for concurrent active calls per instance\.
+To monitor the total throttled calls in a given time period, take a look at the Sum statistic in CloudWatch\.
+Unit: Seconds
 Unit: Count

 **ToInstancePacketLossRate**